Frequently Asked Questions

 What is headspace?

 headspace is a health service that specialises in Youth Mental Health.
 We have all sorts of services within the one place.
-We have Doctors, Psychologists, Psychiatrists, Mental Health Nurses.
-We also run groups and clinics for certain issues.
+We have a GP, psychologists, a telepsychiatry service (where you can see a psychiatrist via video link), and a mental health nurse.
+We also run groups and clinics around particular issues.

 You may only have to see one of these professionals, depending on your needs.